Need to know

 How much does a green slip cost in NSW?

-The average annual premium for a CTP green slip was $487 in October 2020.
-Premiums vary depending on your vehicle type, region and insurer.
+The average annual premium for a CTP green slip for a car was $458 in July 2025.
+Premiums vary depending on your vehicle type and age, region and insurer.

 Use Green Slip Price Check to get a quote from all insurers.